 The other question travelers may ask is, how much does this peace of mind cost?
 Again, it fluctuates per policy and itinerary, but Freedman said “to budget between 4 and 8 percent of the total trip cost for insurance.”

 Smooth sailing or rough waters?

 Some trips have more inherent risk than others, for instance travel to a part of the world where terrorism is a likely possibility or a location prone to natural disaster.
-Trips to exotic destinations (24 percent) and cruises (21 percent) top the list of vacations for which Americans tend to purchase travel insurance.2
+Trips to exotic destinations and cruises tend to top the list of vacations for which Americans tend to purchase travel insurance.

 But Freedman offers a different way to think about it; “A traveler might want to consider the potential out of pocket expenses in the event that something occurs.
 For example – if you had to cut your trip short due to your illness or that of a family member, could you afford the cost of another plane ticket?
 If you had to be medically evacuated or pay medical bills out of pocket, could you afford those costs?
 If your flight is delayed and you have to book a hotel room for a night, or your luggage is lost and you need to replace essentials, are those costs you could cover out of pocket?”